Economy of Venezuela: Economy data

-The Macroeconomic Stabilization Fund (FIEM) decreased from US$2.59 billion in January 2003 to US$700 million in October, but central bank-held international reserves actually increased from US$11.31 billion in January to US$19.67 billion in October 2003.
+The Macroeconomic Stabilization Fund (FIEM) decreased from US$2.59 billion in January 2003 to US$700 million in October, while central bank-held international reserves increased from US$11.31 billion in January to US$19.67 billion in October 2003.
 On the black market, the bolívar fell 28% in 2007 to Bs.
 4,750 per US$ and declined to around VEF 5.5 (Bs 5500) per US$ in early 2009.

 The economy recovered and grew by 16.8% in 2004.
-This growth occurred across a wide range of sectors—the oil industry directly provides only a small percentage of employment in the country.
+This growth occurred across a wide range of sectors, although the oil industry directly represented only a small proportion of employment in the country.
 International reserves grew to US$27 billion.
 Polling firm Datanalysis noted that real income in the poorest sectors of society grew by 33% in 2004.

-On 7 March 2007, the government announced that the Venezuelan bolívar would be redenominated at a ratio of 1 to 1,000 at the beginning of 2008 and renamed the bolívar fuerte ("strong bolivar") to ease accounting and transactions.
-This was carried out on 1 January 2008, at which time the exchange rate was 2.15 bolívar fuerte per US$.
+On 7 March 2007, the government announced that the Venezuelan bolívar would be re-denominated at a ratio of 1 to 1000 at the beginning of 2008, and renamed the bolívar fuerte ("strong bolivar") to ease accounting and transactions.
+This was carried out on January 1st, 2008, at which time the exchange rate was 2.15 bolívar fuerte per US$.
 The ISO 4217 code for the bolívar fuerte is VEF.

 Government spending as a percentage of GDP in Venezuela in 2007 was 30%, smaller than other mixed economies such as France (49%) and Sweden (52%).
-According to official sources from the United Nations, the percentage of people below the national poverty line has decreased during the presidency of Hugo Chávez, from 48.1% in 2002 to 28% in 2008.
+According to official sources from the United Nations, the percentage of people below the national poverty line decreased during the presidency of Hugo Chávez, from 48.1% in 2002 to 28% in 2008.

 With the 2007 rise in oil prices and rising government expenditures, Venezuela's economy grew by 9% in 2007.
-Oil prices fell starting in July 2008, resulting in a major loss of income.
-Hit by a global recession, the economy contracted by 2% in the second quarter of 2009, contracting a further 4.5% in the third quarter of 2009.
-Chavez's response has been that these standards mis-state economic fact and that the economy should be measured by socialistic standards.
+However, oil prices began to fall starting in July 2008, resulting in a major loss of income.
+Hit by a global recession, the economy contracted by 2% in the second quarter of 2009, further contracting by 4.5% in the third quarter of 2009.
+Chavez's responded by claiming that these standards misrepresented the economic reality and that the economy should be measured by societal standards.
 On 17 November, the Central Bank reported that private sector activity declined by 4.5% and that inflation was averaging 26.7%.
-Compounding such problems is a drought which the government says was caused by El Niño, resulting in rationing of water and electricity and a short supply of food.
+Compounding such problems was a drought which the government claimed was caused by El Niño, resulting in rationing of water and electricity and a shortage of food.